ARBUCHELI/RESTAURANT-ONE-PAGE-PHP-APP/README.md

 3. Start XAMPP apache server.

 5. Configure the root directory of the Apache server to be compatible with the directory where you save the repository folder.
+Follow the instructions:

+      - Go to C:\xampp\apache\conf\httpd.conf
+      - Open httpd.conf
+      - Find tag : DocumentRoot "C:/xampp/htdocs"
+      - Edit tag to : DocumentRoot "C:/xampp/htdocs/myproject/web"
+      - Now find tag and change it to < Directory "C:/xampp/htdocs/myproject/web" >
+      - Restart Your Apache

 4. Download and unzip the repository folder.